EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-tommy-hilfiger-good-brand.md

 Tommy Hilfiger’s *Make It Possible* program aims to achieve **24 sustainability targets by 2030**, including:
 - Using 100% recycled polyester by 2025
 - Making 50% of products “circular” (reusable/recyclable)
-- Training designers in eco-friendly practices[3]
+- Training designers in eco-friendly practices

 **Current progress:**
 - 72% sustainable cotton used (2020 data)
-- 2 million denim items made with lower water/energy[3]
+- 2 million denim items made with lower water/energy

 ---